 11-12.
 If step 10 identifies any UE which is moving out of the FL coverage area, the NEF may further notify AF of the given UE which is moving out the coverage.

-4.15.13.3.3 UE Member Assistance with QoS filtering criteria for real-time QoS Monitoring
+4.15.13.3.3 Member UE Assistance with QoS filtering criteria for real-time QoS Monitoring

-If no time window is present in the Nnef_UEMemberSelectionAsistance_Subscribe request of step 1, NEF determines to do real-time QoS monitoring for determining the list of UEs that match or exceeds the QoS filtering criteria in real time.
+If no time window is present in the Nnef_MemberUESelectionAsistance_Subscribe request of step 1, NEF determines to do real-time QoS monitoring for determining the list of UEs that match or exceeds the QoS filtering criteria in real time.
 QoS Monitoring must have been activated in SMF for that QoS Flow before (e.g. by AF Session with required QoS).
 NsmF_Event_Exposure consumer becomes an additional received of the QoS Monitoring information.

 Editor's note: For QoS Flows other than QoS Flow associated to the default QoS rule, whether and how QoS monitoring is performed is FFS.

-Figure 4.15.13.3.3-1: 5GC assistance to UE member selection for real-time QoS monitoring
+Figure 4.15.13.3.3-1: 5GC assistance to Member UE selection for real-time QoS monitoring

-1. AF subscribes the member selection assistance functionality by sending Nnef_UEMemberSelectionAssistance_subscribe request including the Application Identity, Flow Description(s) and the QoS filtering criteria that includes one or more of UL packet delay, UL packet delay and round-trip packet delay.
+1. AF subscribes the Member UE selection assistance functionality by sending Nnef_MemberUESelectionAssistance_subscribe request including the Application Identity, Flow Description(s) and the QoS filtering criteria that includes one or more of UL packet delay, UL packet delay and round-trip packet delay.

 2. NEF verifies the authorization of the AF Request and identifies which information needs to be collected and executed based on the QoS filtering criteria provided by the AF.